ligato/docs/docs/tutorials/07_vpp-connection.md

 The request struct is from the generated VPP API file.
 The request type defines a configuration item which will be created.
 In this case,the configuration item is a loopback interface.
 The majority of the request messages contain one or more fields which can be set to a given value.

-The `CreateLoopback` method has one field,`MacAddress`, of type `[]byte`.
+The `CreateLoopback()` method has one field,`MacAddress`, of type `[]byte`.
 Filling in this value lets you create a new loopback interface with the MAC address already assigned.

-Since the most convenient method would be to define a MAC address as `string`, prepare a short helper method which transforms your `string` type MAC address to a byte array using the built-in `net` package:
+Since the most convenient method would be to define a MAC address as a `string`, prepare a short helper method which transforms your `string` type MAC address to a byte array using the built-in `net` package:
 ```go
 func macParser(mac string) []byte {
 	hw, err := net.ParseMAC(mac)